eswlo/GCPal/README.md

 An automation script to aid small business owners in tracking customers' purchase history and preferences.

 ## About
 GCPal reads CSV files generated from the Google forms and outputs a table that shows each customer's purchased items, quantities, and percentages related to their overall purchases.
-GCPal reads CSV files generated from the Google forms and outputs tables that shows each customer's purchased items, quantities, and percentages.

 This is an ongoing project.